-Professional bleaching is the most usual method of tooth whitening.
-Your dentist will be able to tell you if you are suitable for the treatment, and will supervise it if you are.
-First the dentist will put a rubber shield or a gel on your gums to protect them.
-They will then apply the whitening product to your teeth, using a specially made tray which fits into your mouth like a gum-shield.
+The most common type of whitening is called ‘dentist-supervised home whitening'.
+You will have trays made specially to fit into your mouth like gum-shields.
+The whitening gel is then put in the trays and you will be given a routine to follow at home.
+Another option is called ‘chair-side whitening'.
+You will be told if you are suitable for the treatment, and your dentist will supervise it.
+First the dentist, hygienist or therapist will put a rubber shield or a gel on your gums to protect them.
+They will then apply the whitening product to your teeth, again using a specially made tray.

 The effects of whitening are thought to last up to three years.
 However, this will vary from person to person.
 The effect is less likely to last as long if you smoke, or eat or drink products that can stain your teeth.
 Ask your dentist for their opinion before you start the treatment.

 Some people may find that their teeth become sensitive to cold during or after the treatment.
 Others may have discomfort in the gums, a sore throat or white patches on the gum line.
 These symptoms are usually temporary and should disappear within a few days of the treatment finishing.

 If any of these side effects continue you should go to your dentist.

 Home kits are cheaper but they are not always assessed for safety and tend to be more acidic.
 So there is a chance that these products could damage your teeth and gums.
 Because tooth whitening is a complicated procedure we advise that you always talk to your dentist before starting the treatment.

 Regulations covering home kits vary from country to country.
 Kits sold in Europe cannot legally contain more than 0.1% peroxide and this is too little to be effective.
 In other countries where stronger peroxide is allowed, home whitening is more common.
 But you need to be careful as some kits sold over the internet may contain mild acids and abrasives.